TritonDataCenter/rfd/rfd/0067/README.md

 This section details how operators are expected to "properly setup" their DC for headnode resilience and to handle headnode recovery and decommissioning.
-I.e. this is where we feel out the new operator UX and provide a basis for operator docs at <https://docs.joyent.com> for DC setup and headnode recovery and maintenance.
+I.e. this is where we feel out the new operator UX and provide a basis for updates to operator docs at <https://docs.joyent.com>.

 The proposed new sdcadm commands are: